edtsech/reca/README.md

 # Reca

-Reca is a wrapper for Mahout single-machine recommendation algorithms.
+Reca is a wrapper for Mahout's single-machine recommendation algorithms.

 ## Usage